lucasgray/lucasgray/_projects/eddie-bowles/eddie-1.md

 ### Zoom controls, then later, a follow cam

 Zoom controls weren't too hard.
 I keep an array of positions - distance behind the player indicator, X rotation, and camera height.
 All three values are tweaked when zooming in and out - over the shoulder view needs to be a little closer to the player and quite a bit of X rotation, top down birds eye view needs no distance behind, no X rotation, just camera height.
 So I choose the right value out of the array and otherwise keep the camera following the player.
-That is easy - we just keep an eye on the player position via the camera's update loop, translate geo coord to Unity world x/y/z, and update the camera position.
+Fairly straightforward - we just keep an eye on the player position via the camera's update loop, translate geo coord to Unity world x/y/z, and update the camera position.
 I also added a full zoom "map" - so you can get an idea of the entire area of the tour.
 Waypoints and such to come!

 <video controls width='700'>
     <source src="/assets/eddie-bowles/zoom.mp4">
 </video>

-I struggled with this but eventually decided I did actually want the camera to also rotate with the player indicator.
+I waffled but eventually decided I did actually want the camera to also rotate with the player indicator.
 It is just the most natural way to look at a map while trying to sort out directions on your phone.
 It's the way a car GPS would work for a good reason.
-So I went to work sorting that out.
-Mapbox comes with a script - `RotateWithLocationProvider.cs`, but I needed to reconcile it with my previous camera work.
+Mapbox comes with a script - `RotateWithLocationProvider.cs` which gets us really close, but I needed to reconcile it with my previous camera work.
 Particularly, if we are trying to keep the camera some distance behind the indicator, "behind" will change based on the player bearing!

 I ended up combining a modified version of the mapbox script with my `FollowCam.cs` script.
 At the heart of the update loop we have these two lines -